thegridelectric/gridworks-protocol/docs/types/ads111x-based-component-gt.rst

     - Description: Config List.
 The information re timing of data polling and capture for the channels read by the node.

 **ThermistorConfigList**:
     - Description: Thermistor Config List.
 This includes the list of configuration information needed for data processing and reporting for the data collected by thermistors - both voltage and (derived) temperature.
+It also includes the information about what TYPE of thermistor is used.

 **HwUid**:
     - Description: Hardware Unique Id.